 Take a look at that pre-season parlay again and we'll see how the parlay's odds come together.

 How Parlay Payouts Work in Massachusetts

-The parlay payout should be easy to determine once you've worked out the betting odds.
+Whether you're using Caesars Sportsbook Massachusetts or other sportsbooks, the parlay payout should be easy to determine once you've worked out the betting odds.
 At that point, the potential payout is calculated like any individual bet: If you're at minus odds, you need to bet that much in dollars to win $100, and if you're at plus odds, you can claim that amount by betting $100 and winning.

 Let's go back to those preseason games.
 If you're cashing winning moneyline bets of $2.50 on each of those games individually (we're starting small, remember), you'd walk away with $16.94.
 That's your total stake of ten dollars, plus about seven bucks in winnings.